Popara5/az104-06-vm0/README.md

 # az104-06-vm0
-Creating a Virtual Machine in Azure
 Creating a virtual machine (VM) in Azure is a straightforward process.
-Here's a step-by-step guide to help you get started:

 Step-by-Step Guide to Create a Virtual Machine in Azure Sign in to the Azure Portal:

 Go to Azure Portal and sign in with your Azure account.

-Create a Virtual Machine: az104-06-vm0
+Create a Virtual Machine: Ex - az104-06-vm0

 Search for Virtual Machines: In the search bar, type "Virtual Machines" and select it from the list of services.